 2. Freeze large bottles of water

-Ice Ice baby (anyone else counting how many rap references I can shoe horn into this article?!).
+Ice Ice baby!
 I’m talking 1-litre bottles plus, if you’ve got enough room in the freezer, freeze as many as you can!
 Place them in your little ones room overnight – it will help to cool the air as they melt.

 3. Cool baths